 The Australian Curriculum

-EOCC adopts and adapts the NSW BOSTES syllabuses for the Australian curriculum for its students.
-The aim of the College is to implement this in an effective and creative way that acknowledges the special learning needs of its students.
+EOCC adopts and adapts the NESA syllabuses for the Australian curriculum for its students.
+The aim of the college is to implement this in an effective and creative way that acknowledges the special learning needs of its students.

 EOCC focuses on developing systems and practices that allow it to access and interpret reliable data, particularly when identifying and addressing specific areas of need in student learning.

-Staff prioritise improved literacy for every student at EOCC by acknowledging the range of formats students adopt in accessing visual information.
+Staff prioritise improved literacy and Numeracy for every student at EOCC by acknowledging the range of formats students adopt in accessing visual information.